 1. Scope

-This SFI Audit Procedures and Qualifications document is intended to support, but not replace the audit process requirements contained in ISO 17021:2011, ISO 17021-2 and ISO 17065, by providing specific requirements to SFI Program Participants and certification bodies.
-It is applicable to all forest management, fiber sourcing organizations and chain-of-custody certificate holders when conducting third-party certification, recertification, or surveillance audits to the SFI 2015-2019 Sections 2, 3 and 4 Standards.
+This SFI Audit Procedures and Qualifications document is intended to support, but not replace the audit process requirements contained in ISO 17021:2015, ISO 17021-2 and ISO 17065:2012, by providing specific requirements to SFI Certified Organizations and certification bodies.
+It is applicable to all forest management, fiber sourcing organizations and chain-of-custody certificate holders when conducting third-party certification, recertification, or surveillance audits to the SFI 2022Standards Sections 2, 3,4 and 5 .

 2. Normative Reference

-Certification bodies and auditors conducting third-party audits to SFI Sections 2 and 3 in the SFI 2015-2019 Standards and Rules document must conform to the requirements of ISO 17021:2011 and ISO TS 17021-2, while those conducting third-party audits to SFI Section 3 – Appendix 1: Rules for Use of SFI Certified Sourcing Label and Section 4 must conform to the requirements of ISO 17065.
-In addition, all certification bodies and auditors conducting third-party audits to SFI Sections 2, 3 or 4 in the SFI 2015-2019 Standards and Rules document must conform to all applicable ANAB, ANSI or SCC and requirements and International Accreditation Forum (IAF) Mandatory Documents (e.g., IAF MD 1, IAF MD 5, IAF MD 11, etc.).
+Certification bodies and auditors conducting third-party audits to SFI Sections 2 and 3 in the SFI 2022 Standards and Rules document must conform to the requirements of ISO 17021:2015and ISO TS 17021-2, while those conducting third-party audits to SFI Section 4 and Section 5 must conform to the requirements of ISO 17065:2012.
+In addition, all certification bodies and auditors conducting third-party audits to SFI Sections 2, 3, 4 or 5 in the SFI 2022 Standards and Rules document must conform to all applicable ANAB or SCC requirements and International Accreditation Forum (IAF) Mandatory Documents (e.g., IAF MD 1, IAF MD 4, IAF MD 5, IAF MD 11, etc.).

 3. Terms and Definitions